NHL

 Minnesota Wild v New Jersey Devils

-Joel Eriksson Ek is a tremendous player.
-But is he a No. 1 center on a Stanley Cup winning team?
+Joel Eriksson Ek is a tremendous player, but is he a No. 1 center on a Stanley Cup-winning team?

-The Wild are tied in their first-round series with the Dallas Stars, but they still have a long way to go to reach a Stanley Cup and center depth might be the thing that keeps them from getting there.
+The Wild are tied in their first-round series with the Dallas Stars, but they still have a long way to go to reach a Cup Final, and center depth might be the thing that keeps them from getting there.
 They might have to address it in a significant way this summer.

 Ottawa Senators